-I have helped a lot of massage therapists through this process.
-Transferring your license to Florida is more complicated than transferring a license to most other states, but by the end of this blog you should have all of the links and resources you need to get your Florida massage license.
+I have helped a lot (hundreds) of massage therapists through this process, as well as gone through it myself.
+Transferring your license to Florida is a little more complicated than transferring a license to most other states, but by the end of this post you should have all of the links and resources you need to get your Florida massage license.

-They take the practice of massage therapy pretty seriously in Florida.
-The Florida Department of Health calls this transfer process “becoming licensed by endorsement.”
-Endorsement and examination candidates must complete three courses before applying for a license.
-These courses are 10 hours of Florida Law and Rules, 3 hours of HIV/AIDS, and 2 hours of Prevention of Medical Errors.
-These must be taken by a Florida Approved Continuing Education Provider.
+The routes are very similar.
+Both endorsement and examination candidates must complete three courses before applying for a license.
+The courses are 10 hours of Florida Law and Rules, 3 hours of HIV/AIDS, and 2 hours of Prevention of Medical Errors, and must be taken by a Florida Approved Continuing Education Provider.

-After you complete these required courses, send your transcript completion certificates to the Florida board.
+After you complete these required courses, send your completion certificates to the Florida board.

 Now, just patiently wait for the Board to approve your license.